ClassicConor/UoKCSYear1ExamNotes2024/Cloud/Cloud 2023 Paper/Cloud 2023 Answers.md

 > i.
 Define distributed systems and discuss their key characteristics

 A distribured system is one in which components located at networked computeres communicate and coordinate their actions only by passing messages.
-These means a lack of a global clock, and it allows for independent failures of components, and it's able to handle multiple types of tasks.
+These means a lack of a global clock, and it allows for independent failures of components, and it's able to handle multiple types of tasks (concurrent).

 > ii Among the following systems, identify which are distributed systems and which are not.
 Justify your answer

 1. A single computer running multiple applications

 2. A network of computers working together to perform a task

 3. A cloud computing system where multiple virtual machines run on a single physical machine.

 4. A file server which stores and serves files to clients over a local area network (LAN)

 1 is not, because it's a single computer.
 2 is a distributed system, because it refers to multiple computers being used at once.
 3 is not a distributed system, because although there are multiple virtual machines running, it's still only running on a single machine.
 4 is not a distributed system because if the file server fails, then the whole system fails.
 It doesn't allow for an independent failure of components.

-> iii What is the purpose of consensus algorithms in distributed systems?
-Provide one example of a use case

-Consensus algorithms in distributed systems ensure all nodes agree on a consistent state despite faults.
-In blockchain, they validate transactions and maintain the integrity of the ledger without a central authority.

 > (b) This question part is about Map Reduce.
 Consider the problem of creating an inverted index for a large collection of text documents.
 An inverted index is a data structure that maps words to the documents in which they appear.
 Describe how the inverted index problem can be solved using the MapReduce programming model.
 Your solution should include a general explanation of the approach and also the behaviour for the map and reduce functions, using pseudocode or any programming language of your choice